tzlaine/small_wg1_papers/P0000_please_dont_rewrite_my_string_literals.md

 # The fix

-To fix this, I want to make it ill-formed for a `u8`-, `u16`-, or `u32`-prefixed string literal to appear in a TU whose source encoding would cause the encoding of the literal to change.
+To fix this, I want to make it ill-formed for a `u8`-, `u16`-, or `u32`-prefixed string literal to appear in a TU whose source and/or executing encoding would cause the meaning of the literal to change.
+The meaning of the literal is preserved if the bits do not change from what the user wrote in the source file, or if the literal is transcoded to another UTF format.

 This lets users specify that they want a particular UTF encoding, likely seeing it in their editor the way they entered it, and have it appear in their